parlaynu/hue-utilities/README.md

 Register an application and create configuration:

-    ./bin/init-application.py <app_name> <app_instance>
+    ./bin/init-application.py [-n <app-name>] [-i <app-instance>]

-This creates a configuration file in the `configs` directory that the other tools can use.
+This creates a configuration file in the `hlib.resources` directory that the other tools automatically find and use.
+It uses a default application name with unique instance name if not provided.

 ## Utilities